livecycle/preevy/site/docs/intro/under-the-hood.md

 - The `tunnel-agent` is inspecting the network configuration of all deployed services and create a tunnel for each service.
 - Fetch the urls from tunnel-agent and output them to the end user.

-## Preevy profile configuration
+## profile configuration

-Preevy profile provide a mechanism for storing and sharing configuration and keys between different machines (Multiple developers and/or CI Jobs).
+Preevy profile provide a mechanism for storing and sharing configuration and keys between different machines (multiple developers and/or CI Jobs).

 The profile storage consists of multiple tar archives that can be stored locally or in a remote storage provider.
-(S3 is the only supported implementation at the moment)
+(S3 is the only supported remote storage implementation at the moment)

 :::note
 Profile store doesn't contains any cloud provider credentials.